alexphl/eqw-appdev-sol/README.md

 # EQWorks data visualization exercise
 My work for the EQWorks Application Development Track assignment.
+[See demo](https://eqw-appdev-sol.vercel.app)

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-t3-app`](https://create.t3.gg).
-Built with Next.js, tRPC and Prisma
+Includes React, tRPC and Prisma.

 What has been done:
 - Migrated EQWorks API from Express to tRPC using Prisma.